IMPORTANT UPDATES

 • Status of the child.

-• Blood type: Your child can receive a heart from someone with the same or compatible blood, while infants may be eligible to receive a heart from someone with any blood type due to their immature immune systems.
+• Blood type: Your child can receive a heart from someone with the same or compatible blood type.
+Some children, especially infants, may be eligible to receive a heart from someone with any blood type due to their immature immune systems.

 What can I learn about the heart transplant donor?